 2. Take a break

 Sometimes you need to minimize the screen and change the scenery in order to get back on track.
 Taking a walk or even doodling on some scratch paper for a little while can result in a creative revolution.
-Our brains have two main modes of functioning (have I mentioned I’m a psychology minor?), “focused mode” which is our brain condition when we are doing things such as writing, studying or reading and “diffuse mode” which is our more relaxed, daydreamy state of thinking.
+Our brains have two main modes of functioning, “focused mode” which is our brain condition when we are doing things such as writing, studying or reading and “diffuse mode” which is our more relaxed, daydreamy state of thinking.
 While you may think that you should try and maximize focused thinking, it may have a negative effect on your critical thinking and imaginative thoughts.
 Dr. Barbara Oakley, the author of A Mind for Numbers, talks on an episode of Inquiring Minds podcast saying “When you’re focusing, you’re actually blocking your access to the diffuse mode.
 And the diffuse mode, it turns out, is what you often need to be able to solve a very difficult, new problem.”

 3. Ask for Feedback